 Hosted as part of Health Education England (HEE), LETBs are governed by boards that will have representation from local providers on them.

 There are 13 LETBs covering the whole of England, these are:

 Health Education Yorkshire and the Humber

 Health Education Wessex

 Health Education North West

 Health Education South West

-Find out more about the LETBs and how to engage with your own by visiting the appropriate LETB website.
+Find out more about the LETBs and how to engage with your own via the appropriate link above.